Ecotrust/growth-yield-batch/README.md

 ##### config.json
 JSON formatted file with variables that define the "multipliers"; e.g. variables for which we're calculate all permutations for each condition.
+Currently that is just climate scenarios and offsets. (management prescriptions are the other multiplier as defined in the `rx` directory)

+Note: The `site_classes` object is *not* a multiplier; it is merely a lookup for the SITECODE keyword by variant as specified by the .site file (defaults to "2" if not specified)

 ```
 {